• Skip to primary navigation

 • Email

-These healthy, no-bake Pumpkin Pie Energy Bites are the perfect bite size treat.
-Made with pumpkin, dates, and all of your favorite fall spices.
+These healthy, no-bake Pumpkin Pie Balls are the perfect bite size treat.
+Made with pumpkin puree, dates, and all of your favorite fall spices, they taste like a slice of pumpkin pie in a bite size form.
+These pumpkin energy balls are the perfect treat for fall!

-Energy bites are a quick and easy, no baking necessary snack with simple pantry ingredients that you’ll almost always have on hand.
-They remind me of a granola bar, in a quick bite form.
+These pumpkin pie bliss balls are a quick and easy, no baking necessary snack with simple pantry ingredients that you'll almost always have on hand.
 Energy bites can be a combination of dried fruit, nut butter, seeds, and other ingredients that offer a densely nutritious snack in a little ball.
 Each bite is loaded with fiber, antioxidants, and nutrients.
-They’re the perfect treat when you’re craving something sugary at the end of any meal.
+Just like my carrot cake bliss balls. they're the perfect treat when you're craving something sugary at the end of any meal or for the perfect snack.

 Ingredients You'll Need